jupyter/jupyter/docs/source/install.rst

     `here <http://archive.ipython.org/release/>`__.

 We recommend Anaconda for installing Jupyter.
-As an existing Python user, you may wish to use Python's package manager, :file:`pip`, as an alternative.
+As an existing Python user, you may wish to use Python's package manager, :command:`pip`, as an alternative.

 .. _python-using-pip: